emorynlp/SIGDIAL-2026/_pages/home.md

 The 27th Meeting of the Special Interest Group on Discourse and Dialogue (SIGDIAL'26) will take place at **Emory University** in **Atlanta, Georgia, USA** between **July 13th - 17th, 2026**.

-More information will be announced soon!
+The first call-of-papers is announced
 {: .text-center .notice--info}

 ## News